 7: Weed little and often

 Weeding isn’t much fun, but if you start each visit to the allotment with a quick 30-minute stint, you’ll prevent weeds from getting out of control and stealing vital nutrients from your crops.
-Over at Pumpkins and Bunting, Karen has a polite request:
+Over at Allotment Haven, Karen has a polite request:

 “Please try to avoid using weed killer, it’s usually unnecessary and it’s harmful to bees – I’d imagine human health too!
 Use a hoe to weaken small weed seedlings and lift larger weeds from the soil by hand.
 Try to get all of the root out, doing this regularly really will pay off in the long run.